 Following the June, 2017 Investigator's Report, the Government of Ontario appointed a Supervisor of the Brant Community Healthcare System on August 31, 2017.
 A Supervisor is appointed under the Public Hospitals Act and holds the authority of the powers of the hospital board, corporation, officers and members of the corporation.
 The mandate is to strengthen the hospitals' governance, management and accountability so the public can continue to have confidence in the local health system.
 All hospital programs and services are being maintained to ensure patients receive quality health care.
-As at March 31, 2018, the System remains under supervision.
+As at March 31, 2019, the System remains under supervision with a hospital board performing an advisory role to the Supervisor until the time that the provincial government determines that the supervision is complete.

-For the year ended March 31, 2018, the System has achieved a current ratio of 0.32 (2017 - 0.43) relative to the 0.80 to 2.00 performance corridor outlined in the H-SAA.
-In addition for both fiscal 2018 and 2017, the System has not met the H-SAA obligation to achieve a minimum balanced operating margin, excluding net building amortization expense.
+For the year ended March 31, 2019, the System has achieved a current ratio of 0.27 (2018 - 0.33) relative to the performance standard of 0.34 or greater as outlined in the H-SAA.
+In addition for both fiscal 2019 and 2018, the System has not achieved a balanced operating margin, excluding net building amortization expense as per the performance standard in the H-SAA.
 As at the financial statement date, no funding reduction has been made by LHIN.